Impressionism, the partakers of the expositions:

 Was Zacharie Astruc an Impressionist?

-You can say Astruc was part of the ‘impressionist’ art movement.
-He had many friends among the impressionists and supported them in his art critics.
-He exhibited at the first ‘impressionist’ exposition.
-But why didn’t he exhibit at the other seven expositions?
-Is it because his emphasis was laid on sculpture and water-colours?
-Because he exhibited at the Salon?
-It also seems that his contacts after about 1874 are less close.
+You can say Astruc was part of the ‘impressionist’ art-movement in the broader sense.
+He had many friends among the impressionists and related artists and supported them in his art-reviews.
+He exhibited at the 1st ‘impressionist’ exposition in 1874, but only then.
+It also seems that his contacts with the impressionists after about 1874 were less close.
 So partly he belonged to the ‘impressionist’ art movement, but clearly not in the center of the movement.

 Astruc debuted the Salon in 1869.
-After that he exhibited yearly (until 1900) except in 1894 + 95.
-Since 1891 he exhibited hors concours.
+After that he exhibited (almost) yearly at the Salon and its successor the Salon de la Société des Artistes Français (=SdAF).
+Since 1891 he exhibited ‘hors concours‘.
 Note: In 1869 Astruc exhibited 10 and in 1870 16 works.
 In 1872 just one.
 Astruc did not exhibit in 1873.
 Was he rejected?
-Still he did not exhibit at the Salon des Refusés.
+Still he did not exhibit at the Salon des Refusés in 1873.
 It seems there was a reclining succes at the Salon.
 Did this motivate him to join the Impressionists in 1874?
-Still in 1874 (partly parallel) he also exhibited 3 works at the Salon and after this continued to exhibit yearly.
+Still in 1874 (partly parallel) he also exhibited 3 works at the Salon and after this continued to exhibit (almost) yearly.

 Astruc only joined the first ‘impressionist’ exposition in 1874: